 Criticism is merely information.
 It is the way that it is delivered which can be harmful.
 Assessing criticism objectively and without emotion allows the discovery of useful information.
 The rest can be shrugged off.

 Constructive feedback starts with respect for the recipient’s dignity.
 Words should be chosen carefully so that they do not put the recipient on the defensive.
 Dignity can be maintained by giving choices where possible.

 There are times when providing an employee with feedback is not sufficient to change their negative behaviours or improve their performance to the level you require.
 In such cases, you may need to start thinking about a more formal procedure in line with your organisation’s capability, performance or disciplinary policies.

-DavidsonMorris’ specialist HR consultants provide expert guidance to employers on all aspects of workforce management and engagement, including training and advice on dealing with difficult employees.
+DavidsonMorris’ specialist HR consultants provide expert guidance to employers on all aspects of workforce management and engagement, including training and advice on performance management and feedback techniques.
 Working closely with our employment law colleagues, we offer employers holistic guidance to protect the best interests of your organisation.
 For help and support, contact us.

 Constructive feedback FAQs

 Constructive feedback comes with positive intensions and appropriately helps identify solutions to areas of weakness an employee may have.
 It also reinforces positive behaviour.

 What is a good example of constructive criticism?

 If you have an employee who makes mistakes when rushing to meet a deadline, highlight their strengths to boost their confidence before communicating your concerns.